-The sixth seminar of the Web-laboratory of Mechanics of a continuous medium will host on November 13th, 2018 in the Institute for System Programming of the RAS, room 110 at 15:00.
+The sixth seminar of the UniCFD Laboratory of ISP RAS will host on November 13th, 2018 in the Institute for System Programming of the RAS, room 110 at 15:00.

 The theme of the seminar:

 Computational investigation of instability and turbulence development in problems of multiphase and stratified medium.

 d.p.-m.s.
 Yakovenko Sergei Nikolayevich (ITAM SB RAS, Novosibirsk)

 Results of incompressible flows simulation for two evolution problems are presented:

 - unmixable medium interfaces (fluid-fluid, gas-fluid);